Ratlines (World War II): Perón's Argentina

-After entering Argentina under a false name, in the mid-1950s Josef Mengele (known as the "Angel of Death" due to his role in the Holocaust) reclaimed his surname to marry his brother's widow in Uruguay, then brought her to Argentina.
-In 1959, he used his real name to apply for a passport at the German embassy in Buenos Aires.
-By 1960, he had fled to Paraguay (drawing the attention of the Argentine police), and c.
-1963 authorities of Brazil suspected his presence.
+After entering Argentina under a false name, Josef Mengele (known as the "Angel of Death" due to his role in the Holocaust) reclaimed his surname in the mid-1950s to marry his brother's widow in Uruguay, then brought her to Argentina.
+In 1959, he used his real name to apply for a passport at the German embassy in Buenos Aires; the same year, West Germany unsuccessfully requested extradition.
+In 1960, Argentine officials noted, "it appears that, while maintaining his real name, [Mengele] belonged to the SS Society".
+However, by that year, he had fled to Paraguay (as noted by the Argentine police), and c.
+1963 Brazilian authorities suspected his presence.
 He died in Brazil in 1979, with his remains identified via DNA analysis in 1992.
+In 2026, Swiss federal intelligence released files regarding Mengele and his possible, however unlikely, presence in its country c.
+1960.

-The same year, Argentina's government declassified a voluminous file regarding Nazi escapees.
+In 1992, Argentina's government declassified a voluminous file regarding Nazi escapees.
 In the mid-1990s, Argentine president Carlos Menem created a commission to investigate the country's Nazi past.
 Its initial 1998 report claimed that Argentina had only received 150–180 Nazi criminals.
 The Simon Wiesenthal Center (SWC) dismissed this quantity as far too low and noted a lack of disclosures regarding alleged deposits of Nazi gold into the Central Bank of Argentina.

-In 1984, an employee of an Argentine state-owned bank (reportedly housed in the former Buenos Aires Nazi headquarters) obtained a list naming 12,000 Nazi sympathizers in Argentina during the 1930s and early 1940s (including Ludwig Freude and citing entities such as IG Farben, which produced Zyklon B, and the German Overseas Bank) (Note: The list was originally compiled c.
-1941–1943 for anti-Nazi president Roberto Marcelino Ortiz, but Péron's United Officers' Group destroyed all known copies.) who contributed to a single account worth some USD $40.5 million (2025 currency) at the Swiss bank that became Credit Suisse.
-In 2020, the list was shared with the SWC, which theorized that these Nazi collaborators received loot-derived funds they put in the Swiss account for the Nazis to withdraw in exchangeable, non-German currency.
-The SWC requested access to Credit Suisse's archives to determine if wealth plundered from Holocaust victims was still being held.
-In 2021, Credit Suisse hired former U.S. prosecutor Neil Barofsky "to provide independent oversight".
-Barofsky reported to the U.S. Senate Budget Committee that he had "identified client documents and other evidence that demonstrate a significant connection between Credit Suisse and one of the key routes" used to transport Nazis and other war criminals, specifically concerning "funds required to operate the ratline, including to pay for bribes, false identification documents, and transportation".